catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

 >[!Note]
 > Todo: camera for work teleconferencing.
+>
-Oracle Java for EDA tools (AMD/Xilinx, Intel/Altera, Synopsys, Cadence, Siemens, etc).
+> Oracle Java for EDA tools (AMD/Xilinx, Intel/Altera, Synopsys, Cadence, Siemens, etc).
+>
 > WiFi and drm are *_huge_* jobs likely to require large chunks of code from Openbsd (iwx) and/or Freebsd (iwlwifi).

+>[!Tip]
+> March 2024 *BSD support for Acer Nitro 515-51-XXX series laptops running Intel.
+>
+> Openbsd 7.3/7.4: support for WiFi and Intel -P GT2 Iris Xe Graphics using drm.
+Nearly everything is functional.
+> Freebsd 14-stable/15-current: support for WiFi and Intel -P GT2 Iris Xe Graphics using drm-61-kmod.
+Wifi is problematic sometimes hanging the system and/or dropping connections.
+Freebsd 14-release does not support Intel WiFi or Graphics on this platform.